paramsingh96/paramsingh96/README.md

 ### Heyo there! 👋

 I am **Param**.
-I am a Software Engineer from a small city, Alwar.
+I am a Polyglot Software Engineer from a small city, Alwar, India.
 I like to observe and talk to people.

 - 🔭 I’m currently working with [Gojek] on solving Marketplace Supply Product & Engineering Problems.